dmarell/dvesta/README.md

 ## chat

-Enables the system sending chat messages over XMPP and Jabber.
+Send and receive chat messages over XMPP and Jabber.

 ## cl300

 CL300 is a control computer for house heating from IVT.
-This module reads a serial ports with temperatures, state, timing etc.
+This module reads a serial ports with temperatures, state, timers and thresholds etc.

 ## datalogger